 Check It Out Next Time!

+The next issue will be available on September 6th.
 To share news, success stories, resources, and opportunities, please contact Jared Shucha.
 To get SAYL Mail updates sent to your inbox, request a subscription to the AkASL listserv and ask a colleague to do the same!
 Jared Shucha

-Alaska School Library Consultant
+School Library Coordinator